oracle-livelabs/security/oracle-universal-authenticator/prepare-for-oua/prepare-for-oua.md

 ## Introduction

-Oracle Universal Authenticator (OUA) is a unified authentication solution that provides device authentication and cross-platform single sign-on (SSO) to web-based applications.
-Users login to their devices using their Oracle Access Management (OAM) credentials with step-up Multi-Factor Authentication (MFA), or alternatively using passwordless login.
-Users can then access protected applications without the need to enter their single sign-on credentials again.
+  Oracle Universal Authenticator is a unified authentication solution that provides device authentication and cross-platform single-sign on (SSO) to web-based and desktop applications.

-OUA has two software components: a client deployed on the user's devices, such as a desktop computer running Microsoft Windows, and a server component based on a microservices architecture that provides administration, self-service, device runtime support, device platform security, and identity provider gateway services.
+  The Oracle Universal Authenticator hands-on lab requires users to have their own Microsoft Windows 10 or Windows 11 licenses.
+Users also need to have a Microsoft Entra ID subscription and the appropriate user accounts to join the Windows machines to the Entra ID domain.
+Additionally, an Android emulator, such as Nox Android Emulator, is required to test push notifications.
+These software and subscriptions are non-Oracle products and must be acquired independently by the lab participants.
+Please refer to Prerequisites section for more details.

-The server component, along with OAA/OARM and OAM, is already installed and configured as part of the stack deployment in Lab 1.
-Therefore, this lab focuses on installing and configuring the client machine along with the required components.
+  This lab focuses setting and configuring the softwares and the components required to perform device based authentication, along with SSO to web and desktop applications.

 * Estimated Time: 120 minutes
 * Persona: End-User